 Let’s see how do they differ :

-Internet – the Internet comprises of various networks which allow hardware and software communication for the data transfer.
-In order to work, the internet uses internet Protocol/ Transfer Control Protocol (IP/TCP) for the communication between different computers.
+Internet – The Internet comprises of various networks which allow hardware and software communication for the data transfer.
+In order to work, the internet uses Transmission Control Protocol/Internet Protocol (TCP/IP) for the communication between different computers.

 Cloud – Cloud provides resources like software, infrastructure, and platforms over the internet, that can be used as a service for different data accessing needs.
 The one who provides cloud services is called ‘service provider’ and the one who buys it is known as ‘subscriber’.